 What Encapsulation Material Works Best?

 Polyethylene plastic crawl space vapor barrier with reinforced polyester cord and antimicrobial property is hands down the best material for your encapsulation project.
-It’s available in various roll sizes and thickness starting with the thinner 6-mil, 12-mil, 16-mil, and the tougher and durable 20-mil.
+It’s available in various roll sizes and thicknesses starting with the thinner 6-mil, 12-mil, 16-mil, and the tougher and durable 20-mil.

 So how thick should the poly be?
 This depends on two factors.
 The first is the purpose of the crawl space.
 Do you intend to use it as a maintenance area or a storage space?
 And the second is what material makes up the floor.
 Is it soil or concrete?